Beautiful and healthy hair makes us more confident and beautiful! What better than starting from scratch and following a good hair wash routine?

 Lean your head back and allow the water to completely rinse the shampoo and conditioner out of your hair.
-Use water that's as cold as you can stand because this will cause your pores to close back up now that they're clean.
+Use cold water that you can stand because this will cause your pores to close and makes them manageable and shiny.

 Use your hands to push these products off of your hair, but don't scrub your hair with your hands.
 If you get rough with your hair as you're rinsing it, you could damage it, so be gentle as you rinse.